 Alongside adjusting your meals, these Ayurvedic lifestyle tips can help support better digestion and reduce gas, bloating, and discomfort:

 There are always layers to gut health.
 For example, if you have signs of high Pitta imbalances as well, like acid reflux or heartburn, then your food and lifestyle need to be shifted accordingly.
-Hence, chronic gut health concerns are best addressed with a personalised
+Hence, chronic gut health concerns are best addressed with a personalised Ayurvedic consultation, as your dosha involvement, gut health, and overall lifestyle all play a crucial role in your healing journey.

 Written by Dr. Aiswariya MV, MD (Ayurveda), Ayurvedic consultant focused on gut healing